-pail provides a WSGI middleware component
+pail provides a WSGI middleware component compliant with Paste-based request and response objects.

 '''

 from pail.wsgi import ImageAdaptingMiddleware

 '''

 that does all the work.
 It requires a list of supported resolutions (string with a comma-separated list of integers like "480, 922, 1322").
 Also a factory for this middleware is available: